Ellen DeGeneres Show DJ tWitch ‘dies by suicide’ aged 40

 The publication reports that the police department later responded to a call about a shooting at an LA hotel, where they found Boss dead from an apparent self-inflicted gunshot.

+Since word of his death, a host of celebrities have shared tributes across social media, with “heartbroken” Ellen DeGeneres honouring Boss in an emotional post.

+Boss initially rose to fame as a contestant on MTV’s The Wade Robson Project.
+In 2008, he competed on season four of So You Think You Can Dance, where he finished in second place.
+Later, he returned to the show as an All-Star, and again in 2022 as a judge.

-Boss joined Ellen as a DJ in 2014 where he remained a fan favourite until the daytime’s conclusion in June.
-In 2020, DeGeneres named him an executive producer on the show.
+He joined Ellen as a DJ in 2014 where he remained a fan favourite until the daytime’s conclusion in June.
+In 2020, DeGeneres named him an executive producer of the show.

 If you are experiencing feelings of distress and isolation, or are struggling to cope, the Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.